enagrubor/Recognition-of-Musical-Instruments/README.md

 The influence of the number of neighbors (k) on classification accuracy was analyzed.

+## Distance Metrics
+The K-Nearest Neighbors classifier was evaluated using three different distance metrics in order to analyze their impact on classification performance:

+### Euclidean distance (L2 norm) – the standard metric used in KNN, based on the straight-line distance between feature vectors.

+### Manhattan distance (L1 norm) – computes the sum of absolute differences between feature components.

+### Mahalanobis distance – accounts for feature correlations and incorporates the covariance structure of the data, which is particularly relevant for MFCC-based feature representations.

+For each distance metric, a separate implementation file is provided in the repository, allowing independent evaluation and comparison of classification performance.

+This comparative analysis highlights how the geometry of the feature space influences multi-class audio classification.

 ## Results
-The best performance was achieved using 16 MFCC coefficients and LFDA dimensionality reduction, reaching up to 85% classification accuracy.
+The best performance was achieved using 16 MFCC coefficients and Euclidean distance, reaching up to 85% classification accuracy.
 Confusion matrices and performance comparison plots are included in the repository.